Kairos-T/blog/source/_posts/The-Basic-Physics-Concepts-in-Quantum-Computing.md

 > Entanglement is a phenomenon in which the quantum states of two or more objects have to be described with reference to each other, even though the individual objects may be spatially separated.

 This means that a change in the state of one qubit will affect the state of the other qubit, even if they are separated by a large distance.
-So, if one qubit is measured, its wavefunction collapses, and the wavefunction of the other qubit collapses instantaneously as well.
+As such, if one qubit is measured, its wavefunction collapses, and the wavefunction of the other qubit collapses instantaneously as well.

 To look at this in a more mathematical manner, lets consider two qubits `|a⟩` and `|b⟩`.
 On its own, each qubit can be represented by the formula `α|0⟩ + β|1⟩`.